elementary/default-settings/README.md

 # Default Settings
-Default gsettings and configuration files for elementary OS
+Default settings and configuration files for elementary OS.